Using recyclable material in the garden is our favorite and smart way to garden, my friend.

 Add the seed and water them.

-Here are some facts about in-home recycling habits and why it is important for us parents to teach our children about the importance of recycling.
+Here are some facts about in-home recycling habits and why we parents need to teach our children about the importance of recycling.

-- A 2016 consumer survey on in-home recycling habits, conducted in partnership with Johnson & Johnson Consumer Inc., shows that 60% of parents would be more likely to discuss recycling with their children if it was an activity they could do together and they had more creative, engaging ways to explain the impact of recycling.
+- A 2016 consumer survey on in-home recycling habits, conducted in partnership with Johnson & Johnson Consumer Inc., shows that 60% of parents would be more likely to discuss recycling with their children if it was an activity they could do together.
+They had more creative, engaging ways to explain the impact of recycling.

 - The study also revealed that: